testflows/TestFlows-WebSite/source/handbook/index.md

     pass
 ```

-and is usually used inside either [Test] or [Scenario] to define inline sub-tests.
+and are usually used inside either [Test] or [Scenario] to define inline sub-tests.

 ```python
 with Scenario("My scenario"):